Education Benefits for Disabled Veterans

 Veteran Readiness and Employment Program (VR&E)

 This VA program is offered to veterans and service members with service-connected disabilities that affect the ability to find or maintain a job.
-The Veteran Readiness and Employment program offers five tracks designed to help vets get training, an education, to find a job, or maintain a job, according to the VA official site.
+According to the VA’s official website, the Veteran Readiness and Employment program offers 5 tracks designed to help vets.
+The tracks assist veterans with the following:

 VR&E benefits are not automatic–they must be applied for.
 You can apply online for VR&E benefits.
 You can also apply by mail with an Application for Vocational Rehabilitation for Claimants with Service-Connected Disabilities (VA Form 28-1900).